swathiarasu/Testcase_Add/README.md

    **4.2.
 To download the repository:**

-        4.2.1.
-Above the list of files, click <>Code and Copy the URL for the repository.
+        4.2.1.Above the list of files, click <>Code and Copy the URL for the repository.
-        4.2.2.
-Open Git Bash.
+        4.2.2.Open Git Bash.
-        4.2.3.
-Change the current working directory to the location where you want the cloned directory. cd PATH
+        4.2.3.Change the current working directory to the location where you want the cloned directory. cd PATH
-        4.2.4.
-Type git clone, and then paste the URL you copied earlier. git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
+        4.2.4.Type git clone, and then paste the URL you copied earlier. git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-        4.2.5.
-Press Enter to create your local clone.
+        4.2.5.Press Enter to create your local clone.
-        4.2.6.
-Make necessary changes to complete the assignment and to commit the changes, navigate to the repository, Above the list of files, click + and upload files.
+        4.2.6.Make necessary changes to complete the assignment and to commit the changes, navigate to the repository, Above the list of files, click + and upload files.
-        4.2.7.	click commit and select “commit directly to the main branch”.
+        4.2.7.click commit and select “commit directly to the main branch”.
 Then click “commit changes” button and your assignment will be submitted.